-7. Monitoring and tuning with an oscilloscope.
+- 7. Monitoring and tuning with an oscilloscope.
 A highly recommended piece of test equipment for the complete amateur radio station is an oscilloscope suitable for monitoring transmitter output and linearity.
 This instrument will permit optimum tuning of both the driver and amplifier, as well as continuous monitoring during operation.
+An excellent oscilloscope for this purpose is the Heath model SB 610 sold in kit form by the Heath Company of Benton Harbor, Michigan.
+The instruction book supplied with this kit explains in detail how to connect and use the instrument, and how to interpret the screen patterns.
+Other oscilloscopes may also be used.
 The Radio Amateur's Handbook, published by the ARRL, and the Radio Handbook by Bill Orr, published by Editors and Engineers both contain detailed information on the use of oscilloscopes for transmitter tuning and operation.
-These publications are recommended references for this purpose.

-When the Mark 6B Function Switch is in "SSB" position for voice transmission, plate voltage is increased from the TUNE-CW value.
-In Standby or Receive condition, the 3-400Z tubes are biased to cut-off, so IP will be zero, and EP will indicate 2900 to 3000 volts, depending on power line voltage.
-In TRANSMIT position, without modulation, II' will show an idling current of .18 amperes, and EP will drop to 2650 volts.
-With voice modulation averaging .35 amperes, EP will drop to about 2500 volts.
-Occasional voice syllables may drop the plate voltage further, but with proper setting of the Mic.
+These publications are recommended references for this purpose. - 8.
+When the Mark II Function Switch is in "SSB" position for voice transmission, plate voltage is increased from the TUNE-CW value.
+In Standby or Receive condition, the 3-400Z tubes are biased to cut-off, so IP will be zero, and EP will indicate 2000 to 3000 volts, depending on power line voltage.
+In TRANSMIT position, without modulation, IP will show an idling current of .18 amperes, and EP will drop to 2650 volts, With voice modulation averaging .35 amperes, EP will drop to about 2500 volts.
+Occasional voice syllables may drop the plate voltage forther, but with proper selling of the Mic.
 Gain control, dynamic regulation of the power supply is more than adequate.
-Use of computer grade electrolytics assures long capacitor life, with a filter capacity of 40 mfd. across the plate supply.
+Use of computer grade electrolytics assures long capacitor life, with a filter capacity of 40 mfd, across the plate supply.
 (All voltage readings above are subject to line voltage variations).

-- 9. To operate without the Mark 6B Linear Amplifier, simply switch it to "Power OFF" position.
-The antenna circuit is then by-passed around the amplifier by the internal relay and the transceiver-driver will operate "Barefoot".
-When switching back to amplifier use, allow a few seconds for filament warm up. - 10.
-CW Operation.
-To operate CW with the Mark 6Balways keep the Function Switch in the TUNE-CW position in order to limit input power to 1000 watts.
-CAUTION: Because the Mark 6B uses a grounded grid amplifier circuit, input power measurements must include the driver stage input.
+- 9. To operate without the Mark II Linear Amplifier, simply switch it to "Power OFF" position.
+The antenna circuit is then by-passed around the amplifier by the internal relay and the transcriver-driver will operate "Barcfoot".
+When switching back to amplifier use, allow a few seconds for filament warm up. - CW Operation.
+To operate CW with the Mark.
+11 always keep the Function Switch in the TUNE-CW position in order to limit input power to 1000 wads.
+CAUTION: Because the Mark II uses a grounded grid amplifier circuit, input power measurements must include the driver stage input.
 If for example, the driver is running 300 watts input, the linear amplifier input must be limited to 700 watts when in CW Mode.
-Thus, you must first measure driver input, in order to determine how much input you may run to the Mark 6B.
+Thus, you must first measure driver input, in order to determine how much input you may run to the Mark 11.
 Use the EP meter position to measure plate voltage, and then calculate how much IP (plate current) you can run and stay within the legal limit.
 Then use the P.A.
 Load control to hold IP down to this level. - 11.
 AM Operation.
-The Mark 6B Linear Amplifier may be operated in the "AM" mode at 1000 watts D.C. input and 100 percent modulation.
+The Mark II Linear Amplifier may be operated in the "AM" mode at 1000 watts D.C. input and 100 percent modulation.
 When using a transceiver or exciter which will also operate in the SSB mode, first tune the transceiver and Mark II for SSB transmission, just as described in previous instructions.
 Then insert carrier in accordance with instructions furnished with the exciter.
 With Swan Transceivers, this is explained in tuning instructions under "AM operation."